umurugesan1234/hello-github-actions/README.md

-## Welcome to "Hello World" with GitHub Actions
+## Welcome to "Hello World" with GitHub Actions - Muru

 This course will walk you through writing your first action and using it with a workflow file.